stephenmcd/cartridge/README.rst

     $ python manage.py createdb --noinput
     $ python manage.py runserver

+Here we specify the ``-a`` switch for the ``mezzanine-project`` command, which tells it to use an alternative package (cartridge) for the project template to use.
+Both Mezzanine and Cartridge contain a project template package containing the ``settings.py`` and ``urls.py`` modules for an initial project.
+If you'd like to add Cartridge to an existing Mezzanine or Django project, you'll need to manually configure these yourself.
+See the `FAQ section of the Mezzanine documentation`_ for more information.

 .. note::

     The ``createdb`` is a shortcut for using Django's ``syncdb``